Where To Go Instead Of CarboneIt's not worth it anyway.

 Here's the bad news: it's still pretty impossible to find a table at Carbone that doesn't require eating at 5pm or 11pm.
 The good news?
-You don't really want to eat here anyway.
-Because dinner at the always-slammed South Beach spot is simply not worth the effort.
+You don't want to eat here anyway.
+Because dinner at the always-slammed South Beach restaurant is simply not worth the effort.
 So here are some places to go instead.
-This guide includes other great Italian restaurants around town, and more spots worthy of your fanciest clothes.
-Not only are they all actually good, but they also won't leave you crying on the sidewalk in front of a nervous maître d’.
+This guide includes some of Miami's best Italian restaurants that are nearby, and more spots worthy of your fanciest clothes.
+Plus, they won't leave you crying on the sidewalk in front of a nervous maître d’.

-Not only is Macchialina our favorite restaurant in South Beach, but it's also our favorite Italian restaurant in all of Miami.
-They serve phenomenal rotating pasta and other Italian dishes, and now have some great new outdoor seating too, complete with lights, plants, and a covered patio to protect your spaghetti pomodoro or sheep’s milk ricotta ravioli from the elements.
-Also, it’s just one mile north of Carbone, and you won’t need to hire your 14-year-old cousin to hack into Resy in order to get a reservation.
+Not only is Macchialina our favorite restaurant in South Beach, but it's our favorite Italian restaurant in all of Miami.
+The straightforward dishes here aren’t needlessly complicated, but still taste like every crumb on the plate has been carefully considered.
+They make some of the city’s best versions of lasagna and veal parmigiana, and also walk that tricky tightrope between formal and casual.
+It’s just one mile north of Carbone too, and you won’t need to hire your 14-year-old cousin to hack into Resy in order to get a reservation.

 Want to feel like a cool kid and eat some of the best food in Miami?
 Then go to Boia De, an adorable Italian restaurant that can fit in most overhead compartments.
 It’s a really fun spot where you’ll eat the world’s best chopped salad, beef tartare, king crab tagliolini nero, and drink wine that your friend will inevitably describe as “funky.”
-Unfortunately, reservations have become a bit tough to get here as well.
-But you can always try to come super early and snag walk-in bar seating, which is our favorite seat in the house anyway.
+Reservations are also impossible to get, which means you can brag about the fact that you ate here to everyone you meet over the next four months.
+Or, you can try to come super early and snag walk-in bar seating, which is something to brag about too.

 Here’s another NYC-imported Italian restaurant in South Beach for you.
-They specialize in pizza here (very, very good pizza).
-It can still be a little tough to get a table because they don’t take reservations, but we’ve found it easier ever since they expanded their outdoor seating.
-Pizza is what you should absolutely order here, but getting the baked artichoke special is also a good idea.
+They specialize in pizza here (some of the absolute best pizza in Miami).
+It can still be a little tough to get a table on a busy night because they don’t take reservations.
+But it's nowhere near the five-hour ordeal that is getting seated at the New York location.
+Pizza is what you should order (there's only one size, and you get to pick your toppings), but getting the baked artichoke is also a good idea.

 So maybe you want to go to Carbone because you’re looking for a dinner that feels like a big party.
 Well, every meal we’ve had at Cafe La Trova tends to feel like we’re celebrating something, even if it’s just a random Tuesday.
-The big and delicious Cuban restaurant in Little Havana makes for a great dinner party.
+The big restaurant in Little Havana is one of the best Cuban restaurants in Miami and one of the most fun dinner spots in Miami.
 They have fantastic live music, suave bartenders who will randomly start playing musical instruments, and shareable dishes like arroz con pollo and whole fried snapper.